 The Homecoming Dance Competition and Concert occur the Sunday before Homecoming week.
 The Dance Competition highlights performance organizations from throughout the Penn State Community while the concert serves to entertain students and excite them for the festivities to come.

-East Halls Celebration occurs during the Monday of Homecoming Week and serves as a kick-off to Homecoming.
-It occurs in the Johnston Commons Courtyard in East Halls.
+Pollock Party occurs during the Monday of Homecoming Week and serves as a kick-off to Homecoming.
+It occurs in the Pollock Courtyard in Pollock Halls.
 This carnival-inspired atmosphere allows students to "return to their roots" while introducing freshmen to the Penn State Family.

 Past to Present

 Past to Present is a celebration held in the HUB that highlights not just our current successes but Penn State history as well.
 This event lasts from 11am to 3 pm and consists of performances by Penn State organizations, lots of food, and activities including a Penn State museum.
 Come out and learn about PSU history while having the chance to win prizes and socialize with fellow Penn Staters!